 Because we're fattening our budget for this build, we're going with 64GB of RAM, specifically TeamGroup's T-Force Xtreem 3600 MHz ARGB RAM.
 Unfortunately, AMD's platform doesn't support DDR5 so we have to go with DDR4 memory for now.

 We're taking a small step up in storage speed, going with Kingston's blazing-fast KC3000 NVMe SSD in a 2TB capacity.
 Thanks to its Phison PS5018-E18 controller, the KC3000 can both read and write at up to 7,000 MBps.
 Because 2TB is may not be enough storage for a gamer with a lot of titles, we will add in a secondary 2TB SSD for data, the SK hynix Gold P31.

 Our chassis choice is the Corsair iCue 5000T, which comes loaded with three brilliant RGB fans and plenty of room for our 360mm radiator.
 It also has a great selection of ports on the front panel, including four USB Type-A connectors, a single USB Type-C and a 3.5mm headphone jack.
 It had excellent airflow in our tests.

 With these high-end components, we don't want to skimp on the power supply, and having something that's fit for a future graphics card upgrade makes sense.
 We're going with a full 1000-watts of power and the Corsair HX1000.
 This power supply is 80+ Platinum certified and fully modular.

 Finding Discounts on the Best PC Components

-With massive shortages of key components and prices on the rise, locating discounts on everything from cases to RAM is more important than ever.
-To find savings on components of all types, check out our lists of the best pc hardware deals, along with the latest Newegg promo codes, Corsair coupon codes, Best Buy promo codes and Micro Center coupons.
+With shortages of key components and prices on the rise, locating discounts on everything from cases to RAM is more important than ever.
+To find savings on components of all types, check out our lists of the best PC hardware deals, along with the latest Newegg promo codes, Corsair coupon codes, Best Buy promo codes, and Micro Center coupons.